Hormones and Candida: The Hidden Connection

 A healthy microbiome may help support digestive balance and immune function.

+Some people choose to use probiotics as part of their wellness routine.
 The Yeastrix Daily Probiotic contains multiple probiotic strains designed to support digestive and microbiome health.

 Some people may also choose broader digestive support products such as Yeastrix Candida Cleanse as part of a practitioner-guided wellness plan.